allokrv/ihuv2/README.md

 Download functionality has been added mp4 and mp3 formats are supported, enjoy

+## Usage
+It's rather simple you just run the Script with a Video-ID or a Channel-ID as argument

+Example: "`python ihuv2.py 6E5m_XtCX3c`" (from: https://www.youtube.com/watch?v=6E5m_XtCX3c)

+You're gonna be asked if you really wanna like/dislike the few thousand Videos you just put in

+So even a messed up json should worst case lead to a crash and re-download

 ## The Google Project
 All this Key and Secret jazz is gonna be available here: https://console.developers.google.com/